Jiacheng-Lyu/pan-cancer-plasma-proteome/README.md

 # pan-cancer-plasma-proteome

-This repository includes the code used in pan-cancer-plasma-proteome cohort study.mic study.
+This repository includes the code used in pan-cancer-plasma-proteome cohort study.

 **Plasma proteomic profiling of pan-cancer patients discovers biomarkers of cancers**